chrisjm093/README-Generator/README.md

 #Description:
 ---
-This is a terminal app that generates a readme file for GitHub projects
+This is a Terminal application that asks a series of questions.
+The user's answers are then used to generate a README file that is standardized.